Battle of Ascalon: Battle

 The Fatimids were led by vizier al-Afdal Shahanshah, who commanded perhaps as many as 20,000 troops (other estimates include the exaggerated 200,000 of the Gesta Francorum).
 His army consisted of Seljuk Turks, Arabs, Persians, Armenians, Kurds, and Ethiopians.
-He was intending to besiege the crusaders in Jerusalem, although he had brought no siege machinery with him; he did however have a fleet, also assembling in the port of Ascalon.
-The precise number of crusaders is unknown, but the number given by Raymond of Aguilers is 1,200 knights and 9,000 infantry.
-The highest estimate is 20,000 men but this is surely impossible at this stage of the crusade.
-Al-Afdal camped in the plain of al-Majdal in a valley outside Ascalon, preparing to continue on to Jerusalem and besiege the crusaders there, apparently unaware that the crusaders had already left to meet him.
-On 11 August the crusaders found oxen, sheep, camels, and goats, gathered there to feed the Fatimid camp, grazing outside the city.
-According to captives taken by Tancred in a skirmish near Ramla, the animals were there to encourage the crusaders to disperse and pillage the land, making it easier for the Fatimids to attack.
-However, al-Afdal did not yet know the crusaders were in the area and was apparently not expecting them.
-In any case, these animals marched with them the next morning exaggerating the appearance of their army.
+He was intending to besiege the Crusaders in Jerusalem, although he had brought no siege machinery with him; he did however have a fleet, also assembling in the port of Ascalon.
+The precise number of Crusaders is unknown, but the number given by Raymond of Aguilers is 1,200 knights and 9,000 infantry.
+The highest estimate is 20,000 men, but this is surely impossible at this stage of the crusade.
+Al-Afdal camped in the plain of al-Majdal in a valley outside Ascalon, preparing to continue on to Jerusalem and besiege the Crusaders there, apparently unaware that the Crusaders had already left to meet him.
+On 11 August the Crusaders found oxen, sheep, camels, and goats, gathered to feed the Fatimid camp, grazing outside the city.
+According to captives taken by Tancred in a skirmish near Ramla, the animals were there to encourage the Crusaders to disperse and pillage the land, making it easier for the Fatimids to attack.
+These animals marched with them the next morning exaggerating the appearance of their army.